sketchplugins/plugin-directory/README.md

 - [Content Generator](https://github.com/timuric/content-generator-sketch-plugin), by Timur Carpeev: Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc.
 - [Copy & Paste Guides](https://github.com/pixelpillow/copy-paste-guides), by Pixelpillow: Easily copy, paste or remove guides from/to your artboard(s).
 - [Copy & Paste Shadows](https://github.com/ryanjohnson-me/sketch-copy-paste-shadows), by Ryan Johnson: Copy & paste only shadow styles from layers without others styles getting in the way.
-- [Copy Color as HSLA](https://github.com/peterwooley/copy-color-as-hsla), by Peter Wooley: A plugin to copy the fill, border, or text color of the selected layer to the clipboard as HSLA.
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Copy Objective-C Code](https://github.com/jaimeeee/sketchplugin-objc-color), by Jaime Zaragoza: A Sketch Plugin for generating UIColor and NSColor initializer Objective-C code from fill color of selected layers.
 - [Copy Paste Position & Size](https://github.com/angistudio/sketch-copy-paste-position-size), by ANGI studio: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects